What’s your favorite movie?

 What this means is that framing your value proposition in the form of a question that people are forced to answer, even if only in their head, will cause your audience to immediately reconcile their answer with their own belief system.
 If they align, they will quickly internalize that value.

-To begin constructing a provocative question-based pitch, it helps to start by identifying the enemy of your product or service.
+To begin constructing a provocative question-based pitch, it helps to start by identifying the enemy of your product or service (Note: this enemy might be something you’re very familiar with but may very well be a hidden one your customers are not).
 This enemy will help create rapid emotional clarity for your customer.
 If you’d like a quick digest on how to pick good enemies, watch this video.

 Consider these solution-enemy pairings: